 The summer and fall see the largest number of sports injuries.
-As I personally learned earlier this summer, staying physically active places one’s joints at increased risk of trauma.
+As I personally learned early summer of 2016, staying physically active places one’s joints at increased risk of trauma.
 Knees and ankles are the most vulnerable with weight bearing activity, and first-line care for injury to these joints is essential.
 While some accidents are serious enough to require prompt medical attention (read Signs and Symptoms of a Serious Knee Injury and Common Sense Approach to Ankle and Foot Injuries), most lower extremity trauma does not require urgent medical care and can be treated expectantly.
 Following the RICE protocol, as well as utilizing other home strategies, are recommended as first-line treatments for common knee and ankle injuries.

 - Rest: Use crutches and do not put any weight on the affected extremity for the first 48-72 hours.